Louise Elisabeth Coldenhoff

 Louise Elisabeth Coldenhoff (22 March 1935 – 7 February 2021) was an Indonesian naval officer.
 She was one of the first twelve members of the Navy Women's Corps.
 She later served one term as head of the Jakarta Regional Office of the Ministry of Education and Culture under Governor Soeprapto from 1983 to 1987.

 Early life

 Coldenhoff was born on 22 March 1935.
-Coldenhoff studied at the Padjadjaran University and graduated with a degree in physical education.
+She studied at the Padjadjaran University and graduated with a degree in physical education.
 Coldenhoff was a Catholic.